Planning your trip to Hong Kong as a solo traveller? Not only is HK super safe, it’s also jam-packed full of interesting spots to discover

 5. Hop on the Star Ferry

-The Star Ferry is one of the most iconic modes of public transport in Hong Kong.
-Coming in every six to ten minutes, the Star Ferry goes back and forth between Hong Kong Island (Central Ferry Pier 7, Wan Chai Ferry Pier) and Kowloon (Tsim Sha Tsui Ferry Pier), and is one of the coolest rides in town.
-Not only is it one of the easiest ways to travel between districts, you’ll also get to take in the stunning views of the Victoria Harbour, plus the sailor uniforms are amazingly cool and nostalgic.
+As far as getting around the city, the Star Ferry is one of the most iconic modes of public transport in Hong Kong.
+Coming every 6 to 10 minutes, the ferry goes back and forth between Hong Kong Island and Kowloon, and remains one of the coolest rides in town.
+Not only is it an easy way to travel between districts, you’ll also get to take in the stunning views of Victoria Harbour while commuting.

 6. Wander around Shek Tong Tsui

-If you’re on Hong Kong Island, do wander around beautiful Shek Tong Tsui.
-Packed with cool cafes, wet markets and Chinese temples, its proximity to Hong Kong University (the city’s oldest) means that you can find yourself easily moving between dive bars and milk bars with great student discounts.
+If you’re wandering around Hong Kong Island, take some time to pass through the beautiful Shek Tong Tsui.
+Packed with cosy cafes, food centres, and cool cultural spots, its proximity to Hong Kong University (the city’s oldest) means you can find yourself easily moving between dive bars and milk bars without breaking the bank.
+Just take a dip in the Kennedy Town Swimming Pool on a hot day and you’ll see why many swear that #WestIsBest!

 Check out our guide to Shek Tong Tsui.

-Check out our list of the best Mexican restaurants in Hong Kong.
+Check out some of the best Mexican restaurants in Hong Kong.

 This is one of the most fun and iconic ways to get around Hong Kong Island: simply jump on (and off) the tram!
 With stops in every neighbourhood along the Island’s Northern coast, you can get from Kennedy Town to Shau Kei Wan with ease.
 Watching Hong Kong pass you by on a Ding Ding is a picturesque way to travel across the city, and doesn’t require you to go underground for the MTR or pay exorbitant fees for a taxi.
 A cheap and convenient mode of transportation, taking the tram on your way home is definitely the perfect way to end your Hong Kong solo travel adventures.